aseyq/reciprocity_under_conflict/README.md

 pip install -r requirements.txt
 ```

-5- Run simulations (might take long even with the default reduced number of parameters)
+5- Run simulations
+Please note that might take long time even with the default reduced number of parameters.
+The paper uses 1000 generations and 1000 iterations while the reproduction code has 500 generations and 10 iterations.
+You can change it by modifying line 23 and 23 in `simulate.py`
 ```
 python3 simulate.py
 ```